thunderclient/thunder-client-support/README.md

 - ### Automatically Refresh Tokens
   * The `OAuth 2` tokens will be refreshed automatically at request, folder & collection level
   * The token values are saved locally and not in json files
-  * You can also save tokens per environemnt, please enable VS Code setting `Save Token Per Environment`
+  * You can also save tokens per environment, please enable VS Code setting `Save Token Per Environment`
   * if there is any problem, please click `Generate Token` button again, the refresh should work.

 - ### Manual SSL Certificates